 Admire its beauty from below or trek to the top of the waterfall.
 It would take approximately half an hour.
 Enjoy your trip to Jelawang waterfall that offers a stress-free mood.
 Don’t forget to drop by the limestone caves near the Dabong train station: Gua Ikan, Gua Kris, Gua Pagar and Gua Gelap.

 The caves system offers an exciting walk through some very narrow passageways and unique rock formations.
 Also, do take a stroll in the surrounding area – you might be just lucky to spot Rafflesia, the world’s largest flower that is native to the region.

 10. Lasir Waterfall, Terengganu

 Have you heard of Lake Kenyir in Terengganu, the largest man-made lake in Malaysia that has numerous waterfalls, rivers and streams surrounding it?
-Being one of those many amazing waterfalls, the Lasir Waterfalls is around 153 meter high and it cascades effortlessly through multi-leveled pools and stone formations.
+Being one of those many amazing waterfalls, the Lasir Waterfalls is around 153 meters high and it cascades effortlessly through multi-levelled pools and stone formations.
 The water ponds at each of the 5 levels are well-shaded by the canopy of the surrounding green forest so do plan plenty of time to enjoy a rejuvenating and cooling swim.
 To visit this waterfall, you need a boat and the main starting point for the trips is the Pengkalan Gawi jetty near Kuala Berang, largest town of Hulu Terengganu District.
 There are campsites nearby where visitors can camp and soak up the beautiful and serene environment.
-Location: Kuala Berang, Terengganu, Malaysia Entrance Fee: FOC

 Set your date, and make a trip to any one of these best waterfalls in Malaysia.
 Not a fan of waterfalls?
 We have these top 10 tourist attractions in Peninsular Malaysia and jungle treks for you to check out instead.